kamaroly/ecto_entity/README.md

 ## `take/1`

-Returns x number of records
+or take a specific number of records

 ```elixir
 iex> Person.take(2)